The q-Analog of the Middle Levels Problem: Introduction

 \section{Introduction}

 Let $\cH_2(n)$ denote the $n$-dimensional binary Hamming graph, known also as the $n$-dimensional hypercube.
 The graph has a set of $2^n$ vertices which are represented by the set of all the binary $n$-tuples.
 Two vertices are adjacent if the two $n$-tuples $(a_1,a_2,\ldots,a_n)$ and $(b_1,b_2,\ldots,b_n)$ which represent them differ in exactly one position.
+The \emph{weight} of a binary $n$-tuple is defined as the number of position in which it has \emph{ones}.
 The \emph{middle levels graph} $M_{2k+1}$ is a subgraph of $\cH_2(2k+1)$ induced by the vertices represented by $n$-tuples of weight $k$ or weight $k+1$ in $\cH_2(2k+1)$.
 The \emph{middle levels conjecture} asserts that the graph $M_{2k+1}$ has a Hamiltonian cycle for every positive integer $k$.
 This conjecture was formulated first by~\cite{Hav83}.
 Using computer search it was verified independently by various sources that $M_{2k+1}$ has a Hamiltonian cycle for $1 \leq k \leq 15$.
 This was also verified for $k=16$ and $k=17$ in~\cite{SSS09} and for $k=18$ in~\cite{ShAm11}.
 In~\cite{SaWi95} it was shown how to produce long cycles in $M_{2k+1}$ based on a Hamiltonian cycle in a graph $M_{2k'+1}$ for which $k' < k$.
-Finally, in~\cite{Joh04} it is shown that asymptotically a Hamiltonian cycle exists in $M_{2k+1}$, i.e. that there exists a cycle of length $(1- o(1)) 2 \binom{2k+1}{k}$ in $M_{2k+1}$.
-One of the most important methods to construct long cycles in $M_{2k+1}$ was introduced in~\cite{Dej85}.
-The \emph{weight} of a binary $n$-tuple is defined as the number of position in which it has \emph{ones}.
-A \emph{necklace} is a cycle which consists of an $n$-tuple and its cyclic shifts.
-Let $n=2k+1$ and assume that there exists is a sequence of $n$-tuples $P=x_1 , y_1 , x_2 , y_2 , \ldots , x_t , y_t$ satisfying the following requirements. \begin{itemize} \item $x_i$, $1 \leq i \leq t$, is an $n$-tuple with weight $k$. \item $y_i$, $1 \leq i \leq t$, is an $n$-tuple with weight $k+1$. \item All the $2t$ $n$-tuples in the sequence are contained in $2t$ different necklaces. \item $x_i$ and $y_i$, $1 \leq i \leq t$, are connected by an edge in $M_{2k+1}$. \item $y_i$ and $x_{i+1}$, $1 \leq i \leq t-1$, are connected by an edge in $M_{2k+1}$. \item There exists a cyclic shift of $x_1$ by $\ell$ positions which yields an $n$-tuple $x_1'$, such that $y_t$ and $x_1'$ are connected by an edge in $M_{2k+1}$ and $\gcd ( \ell ,n)=1$. \end{itemize} We form the sequence $\Pi = P , P^\ell , P^{2\ell} , \ldots , P^{n-\ell}$, where $P^i$ is the sequence formed from $P$ by taking the cyclic shifts by $i$ positions of all the $n$-tuples in $P$, where the order of the $n$-tuples in $P$ and $P^i$ is the same.
+Finally, in~\cite{Joh04} it is shown that asymptotically a Hamiltonian cycle exists in $M_{2k+1}$, i.e., that there exists a cycle of length $(1- o(1)) 2 \binom{2k+1}{k}$ in $M_{2k+1}$.